Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Introduction

 \section{Introduction}

-Machines from different fields (e.g., vehicles, robots) are evolving away from manual control and gaining autonomy.
-This evolution is equally increasing the need for reliability and robustness to ensure the safety of people and the machines themselves.
-These requirements run like a red thread through all system components, starting with the sensors that perceive the environment.
-Particular attention is paid to trustworthy perception, as all subsequent actions depend on it.
-Cameras are nowadays the predominant sensors to perceive the environment, and are therefore the subject of our study.
-To guarantee a camera's intended functionality, autonomy also demands for self-health-maintenance, i.e., the task of continuously monitoring the behavior of the system and executing automatic countermeasures in case of a detected misbehavior.
+\IEEEPARstart{M}{achines} from different fields (e.g., vehicles, robots) are indispensable to facilitate and automate tedious, time-consuming or hazardous tasks.
+As a result, there is a strong incentive to continually advance them away from manual control towards greater levels of autonomy.
+This increasing autonomy enables several new application areas, such as mapping unknown environments in exploration missions \cite{hu2020voronoi}, navigation in search and rescue operations \cite{jorge2019survey}, parking surveillance \cite{sarkar2019intelligent}, or delivering tasks in manufacturing and warehousing \cite{fragapane2021planning}.
+However, in all these use cases, machines are susceptible to a variety of dynamic environmental factors (object motion \cite{lu2016robust}, lighting \cite{keller2020illumination}, temperature \cite{kuhn2020analysis}, weather \cite{zhang2023perception}, etc.).
+These factors have a direct impact on how their sensors perceive the environment, which, in turn, affects their subsequent actions \cite{veres2019deep, kuutti2020survey, rahman2022secure}.
+Hence, to ensure the safety of both individuals and the machines themselves, special attention must be paid to reliable and robust sensors.
+Cameras are nowadays the predominant sensors to perceive the environment, and are therefore the subject of this study.
+To guarantee a camera's intended functionality, autonomy demands for self-health-maintenance, i.e., the task of continuously monitoring the behavior of the system and executing automatic countermeasures in case of a detected misbehavior.

-Previous studies (e.g., \cite{lu2010camera, shim2018gradient, ding2020adaptive, shin2019camera, li2015auto, torres2015optimal}) have approached this task by estimating and optimizing image features linked to general image quality (like sharpness, noise or dynamic range).
-To this end, various automatic image quality maintenance techniques have been developed and are now part of a standard camera's imaging pipeline (auto-focus, auto-exposure, auto-white-balance, etc.).
-However, such techniques are typically decoupled from the envisaged high-level application and hence may not reach optimal whole-system performance.
-This is particularly true if the system can trade off image quality for other high-level application benefits.
+Previous studies (e.g., \cite{lu2010camera, shim2018gradient, shin2019camera, liu2020estimating, mehra2020reviewnet}) have approached this task by monitoring and optimizing image features linked to general image quality (like sharpness, noise or dynamic range).
+To this end, various automatic image quality maintenance techniques have been developed and are now part of a standard camera's imaging pipeline (auto-focus, auto-exposure, auto-calibration, etc.).
+However, these techniques are typically decoupled from the downstream vision application (e.g., environment mapping, object detection, or navigation) and hence may not reach optimal application performance.
+This is particularly true if the system can trade off image quality for other vision application benefits.
+Moreover, each application has its own requirements for what is considered an optimal image quality.